mzfr/mzfr.github.io/vulnhub.md

 ## Vulnhub Writeups

 I've been doing Virtual Machines from past 4 months.
 Some of them I've done by myself and some of them were done along with [m0tl3ycr3w](https://twitter.com/m0tl3ycr3w).
+I've also made a VM, if you'd like to try that, [djinn](https://www.vulnhub.com/entry/djinn-1,397/).

 Usually I do writeups for any VM that I solve.